 1. Prior order

-Effective July 13, 2020, this Order shall repeal and replace the Order Regarding Access to State Courthouses & Court Facilities, which was issued and effective on March 13, 2020.
+Effective August 3, 2020, this Order shall repeal and replace the Order Regarding Access to State Courthouses & Court Facilities, which was issued on July 7, 2020 and effective on July 13, 2020.

 This Order applies to (a) litigants, attorneys, witnesses, jurors, law enforcement personnel, contractors, vendors, media, and other members of the public when in or seeking entry to a Massachusetts state courthouse or other state court facility, including a probation office or a building that is temporarily being used for court proceedings (courthouse); and (b) non-court personnel whose place of work is in a courthouse (e.g., employees of a Registry of Deeds or the Social Law Library) whenever they are in the courthouse but outside of their immediate place of work.
 It does not apply to court personnel, who, instead, must comply with health and safety protocols established by the Trial Court or the relevant appellate court, as applicable, when in or seeking entry to a courthouse.